MKTHEPLUGG/edge-cloud/docs/diet-pi/README.md

 ### **Hostname & Network Settings Configuration**

 Hostname & Network Settings Configuration can be semi-automated using this script on the debian based hosts.
-Dietpi Already by default offers a config while deploying so in theory this can be skipped but added a detailed script that can handle the already existing config and replace it if necessary.
+Dietpi Already by default offers a network config while deploying so in theory this can be skipped but added a detailed script that can handle the already existing config and replace it if necessary.

 ````shell
 #!/bin/bash